TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Preliminaries

 \textbf{Multi-modality.} Signals differ not only in physical meaning, units, and numerical ranges, but also in structural forms of the corresponding data tensors.
 Their dimensionality can be from 1 to 3, with the number of channel in each non-temporal dimension varying from 1 up to 170.
-AI systems must be able to fuse these modalities into coherent representations suitable for downstream tasks.

-\textbf{Missing data.} As with any experimental dataset, missing information is common.
+\textbf{Missing data.} As with any experimental dataset, missing information is common as demonstrated by the per signal missing-data statistics reported in Appendix~\ref{sec:stat_summ}.
 Entire signals may be absent for a given shot due to hardware issues.
 Individual signals may also contain missing time segments, for example due to limited acquisition windows or diagnostic failures.
 Naively discarding shots or windows with missing components wastes valuable examples and can introduce distributional bias.
 Robust approaches must therefore handle incomplete signals and irregular temporal coverage.